-THIRD DEGREE is any murder not defined under first or second degree.
-Third degree cannot include instances of a specific intent to kill an individual.
+THIRD DEGREE is any murder not defined under the first or second degree.
+Third-degree cannot include instances of a specific intent to kill an individual.
 A conviction can bring up to 20 years in prison.

 VOLUNTARY MANSLAUGHTER occurs when it is believed a defendant had no malicious intent to kill, but purposely acted in a way that caused the death of another person.
 A conviction can bring 3 to 10 years in prison and a maximum fine of $20,000

-INVOLUNTARY MANSLAUGHTER covers death that result from reckless or negligent actions.
+INVOLUNTARY MANSLAUGHTER covers death that results from reckless or negligent actions.
 A conviction can bring 9 months to 5 years in prison

 As a former Franklin County Prosecutor and Public Defender, I understand the strategies that prosecutors use to get domestic violence convictions.

 I will work to suppress unfair or unlawful evidence while immediately launching a detailed investigation into all accusations against you.
 I want to have your charges reduced, and work toward the complete dismissal of your case.

 "I highly recommend Nathan to anybody in need of a defense attorney.
 He really helped a lot.
 He's very professional and kind.
 I am very happy with the service he provided."

 "Thank you for a job well done.
 I appreciate that you took my calls and treated me with respect.
 I can’t thank you enough for everything you've done.
 I will recommend you to everyone I know."

 "My husband was facing jail time after his 4th DUI arrest.
 Mr. Akamine encouraged him to get the help he needed in treatment and convinced the judge to allow him to do house arrest instead of jail."